peer2peer-io/home/README.md

 - Single point of access to multiple capaity providers.

 For capacity providers:
-- Market opportunity for micro, small and medium size cloud providers to jump into the market.
+- Cloud market is making ~40% CAGR.
+89% controlled by big corporations in US (Goolge, Apple, Microsoft).
+Right now there is almost no possibility of competition for small providers.
+Peer2peer.io create a marketplaces and gives market opportunity for micro, small and medium size cloud providers.
 - No need of custom infrastructure: ready-made technology stack.
 - Transparent billing and accounting system.